 Sure was... it came in a nice strong brown air mail box and we very well wrapped inside.
 I ordered a scratch plate at the same time and Warmoth did not charge me shipping on the scratch plate either (more about that later).

 The specification of this Warmoth replacement licensed body is quilted maple on the top, swamp ash on the back, contoured neck joint area and extended cutaway.
 Everything else was either my choice or was there before I bought the body.
 I then 'chose' clear lacquer as a finish to 'show off' the wood on the top.

-Warmoth Strat body deep cutaway for access to those top frets
+Warmoth Stratocaster body deep cutaway for access to those top frets

 What else needed doing to fit this Warmoth body?

 Basically nothing.
 Just buy the body, have some idea what you are doing and turn your stratocaster in to the thing it should have been from new but maybe you could not afford it from Fender (don't worry - it's likely Fender never made one like this so nothing lost).

 You bet it is.
 This is the third body I have bought from Warmoth over some time and each and every one of them has been of the highest quality.
 Those guys at Warmoth don't seem to skimp things anywhere so the quality is as good as you can buy really.
 The weight was an awesome 3.2 lbs.!
 But it carries a price tag too... and that's the ONLY place where you could talk dirty about this supplier - their kit is NOT cheap.
 But they do cater for the specialist guy who often knows what he wants and will get it no matter what the cost so you can't really be too hard on Warmoth - they just meet a demand for quality products.